 - OE = Total Assets – Total Liabilities,

 - Liabilities = Assets – OE

-Knowing the amount of equity a business has is important when trying to obtain a business loan or investment.
+Knowing the amount of equity a business has at year end as well as the previous year is important when trying to obtain a business loan or investment.
 A business that as equity will be in a better position to get an expansion loan from a lender.